WISVCH/nwerc-2023/content/accommodations.md

 Note that the sports halls will be used during the day, so you will need to clear away your sleeping bags before 07:00 on both days.

 We have room for 150 people, based on first come, first served.
-To register, please fill in [this form](TODO).
+Registration for the X sleeping places will open closer to the contest.

+All the above information is subject to change.